 Cognitive Rehabilitation Workshop for Professionals

-This one day interactive workshop is suitable for professionals working with adults who have cognitive problems following brain injury.
+It was a one day interactive workshop, which was suitable for professionals working with adults who have cognitive problems following brain injury.

-The course focuses on practical activities that can be used in the rehabilitation of attention, visual processing, information processing, memory and executive functions.
+The course focused on practical activities that can be used in the rehabilitation of attention, visual processing, information processing, memory and executive functions.

 - To teach therapists how to design, develop & implement a comprehensive cognitive rehabilitation program,

 - To teach therapists about the 4 approaches to ensure a synergistic effect within their cognitive rehabilitation programs,